 95 Express Lanes

-The 50 kilometre (31 mile) 95 Express Lanes are tolled, reversible lanes operating alongside free lanes on Interstate 95 in Northern Virginia.
+The 66-kilometre (41-mile) 95 Express Lanes are tolled, reversible lanes operating alongside free lanes on Interstate 95 in Northern Virginia.

-Serving Washington DC and its suburbs, 95 Express Lanes operate from Stafford County to Fairfax County and connect with our 495 Express Lanes.
+Serving Washington DC and its suburbs, the 95 Express Lanes operate between Stafford and Fairfax counties and connect with our 495 Express Lanes.

-The 95 Express Lanes use innovative dynamic pricing, with toll rates based on traffic speed and density to keep traffic moving at least 55 mph (~90 km/h).
-Vehicles with 3 or more passengers, buses and motorcyclists travel for free.
+The lanes use innovative dynamic pricing – toll rates based on traffic speed and density – to keep traffic moving at a minimum speed of around 90 km/h (55 m/h).
+Vehicles with three or more passengers, buses and motorcyclists all travel for free.

 Completion date